Qatar takes UAE to U.N. human rights court over boycott

 Saudi Arabia, Bahrain and Egypt are not signatories of the CERD convention.

+The complaint bit.ly/2sNbA72, filed by Qatar late on Monday, accuses the United Arab Emirates of discriminating against Qataris in UAE by limiting their freedom of speech and movement, inciting hatred against them, shutting down local offices of Qatar's state-funded Al Jazeera television station and blocking transmission of Qatari media outlets.

-Qatar requested that the court order the UAE to take steps to comply with its obligations under the CERD, ceasing and revoking the measures and restoring the rights of Qataris.
+Qatar is asking the court to order the UAE to take steps to comply with its obligations under the CERD, ceasing and revoking the measures and restoring the rights of Qataris.

-It also requested that the UAE makes reparations, including compensation, but gave no details of the amount it might be seeking.
+It also requested that the UAE make reparations, including compensation, but provided no details of the amount it might be seeking.

-(This version of the story was refiled to delete extraneous word in lead)
+The court’s registry confirmed late on Monday it received the complaint, the first step in a dispute which the court may hear.
+The court typically solicits opinions from both sides as to whether it has jurisdiction before considering the merits of a case, a process that often takes years.